March 811

 The March 811 is a Formula One car built by March Engineering and used by RAM Racing in the 1981 Formula One World Championship.
-Designed by Robin Herd, Gordon Coppuck, and Adrian Reynard, it was powered by the traditional 3.0 L Ford-Cosworth DFV V8 engine.
+Designed by Paul Brown, Robin Herd, Gordon Coppuck, and Adrian Reynard, it was powered by the traditional 3.0 L Ford-Cosworth DFV V8 engine.
 It initially used Michelin tyres, but eventually switched to Avon tyres at the 1981 French Grand Prix.
 It was March's first Formula One car since 1977.

 Background

 The March 811 was designed on behalf of RAM Racing.

 RAM Racing was a British racing team that had been involved in various motorsport classes since 1975.
 In the second half of the 1970s, the team's focus was on the Aurora AFX Formula One Series, an all-British championship run under Formula One regulations.
 RAM won the championship title of this series in the 1980 season.
 In the Formula 1 World Championship, on the other hand, RAM initially only competed sporadically.
 In 1976, 1977, and 1980 it used race cars from other manufacturers such as Brabham, March and Williams, which were purchased or rented, as a pure customer team at selected Grand Prix events.
-After RAM with the racer Emilio de Villota won the Aurora Series in 1980, team manager John Macdonald decided to take part in the Formula 1 World Championship regularly from 1981.
+After RAM and driver Emilio de Villota won the Aurora Series in 1980, team manager John Macdonald decided to take part in the Formula 1 World Championship regularly from 1981.
 Unlike in the Aurora series, the use of customer chassis was no longer permitted; rather, each team had to construct its own racing car.
 In the autumn, however, RAM did not have the logistical and technical requirements for the construction of a Formula 1 car.

 The team, therefore, linked up with British racing car designer Robin Herd, who had been one of the founders of March Engineering in 1969 and was still one of the owners of the established racing car manufacturer.
 Herd and RAM founded the company March Grand Prix in the autumn of 1980, which was legally and organizationally independent and had nothing to do with March Engineering.
 No technology transfer with March Engineering, where Formula 2 cars were still being manufactured, took place.
 The cars were eventually assembled at March Engines, another independent company also owned by Robin Herd.

 For reasons of better publicity, the car that Herd designed for RAM was given the type designation "March", and the model designation 811 also followed the nomenclature customary at March Engineering, according to which the first two digits documented the year of manufacture and the third digit the racing formula for whom the car was intended.
 In motorsport literature, the March 811 (just like its successor 821) is not seen as a member of the traditional March family; rather, it is occasionally described as "March who was no March".

-RAM Racing reported under the name March Racing Team for the races of the 1981 Formula 1 season.
+RAM Racing competed under the name March Racing Team for the 1981 Formula 1 season.